pooi/ImageCollector/README.md

 <br>

 ## Used
-> This project requires the BeautifulSoup4, selenium, fake-useragent, requests, eventlet and lxml modules.
+> This project requires the BeautifulSoup4, selenium, requests, eventlet and lxml modules.
 <li> BeautifulSoup4

 ```